-("CODM") of the Company.
-The CODM, who is responsible for allocating resources and assessing performance of the operating Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker segments, has been identified as the Directors of the Company.
-The Company does not have any operating segment based on the information reviewed by COPME as there is no commercial business activity in the company.
+Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker ("CODM") of the Company.
+The CODM, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Directors of the Company.
+The Company does not have any operating segment based on the information reviewed by CODM as there is no commercial business activity in the company.